Swapnajoy/VisionSort-RPi/README.md

 ---

 ## 📚 License
-This project is licensed under the MIT License.
+This project is open-source and available under the [MIT License](LICENSE).

 ---